Do you believe you can cultivate your perception?

-While most of these are learned and brought by our lack of self-discipline, some are caused by negative mindset patterns, which prevent us from doing what’s best for our health.
+While most of these are learned and brought about by our lack of self-discipline, some are caused by negative mindset patterns, which prevent us from doing what’s best for our health.

 Negative Mindset Patterns To Give Up To Be Healthy

-1. “I Don’t Have Time”
+1. “I Don’t Have Time.”

-I know so many people who want to exercise, but keep on saying that they don’t have time.
-But NOT having time is virtually impossible.
+I know many people who want to exercise but keep saying they don’t have time.

 Time is relentless.
 You never run out of time because you always have a choice.

 You have a choice to prepare a simple but healthy salad instead of going to the nearest drive-thru to order a burger.

-2. “I’m Too Young To Get Sick”
+2. “I’m Too Young To Get Sick.”

 When you’re young, it’s easy to feel like you have all the time in the world.

 Youth is a time to have fun – but it shouldn’t be an excuse to take your health for granted.

-With the ever increasing cost of health care, now is a good time to invest in your health and ditch this negative mindset.
+With the ever-increasing cost of health care, now is a good time to invest in your health and ditch this negative mindset.

 3. “The Damage is Done, Why Bother?”

-Just because you missed ONE workout session or exceeded your calorie intake for two days, means you should give up and throw all your efforts away.
+Just because you missed ONE workout session or exceeded your calorie intake for two days doesn’t mean you should give up and throw all your efforts away.

-It’s okay if you missed one day.
-Just continue where you left BUT don’t quit.
+It’s okay if you miss one day.
+Just continue where you left off but don’t quit.

-Sticking to a healthy routine starts with small steps, little changes, that when accomplished each day, becomes a habit that lasts a lifetime.
+Sticking to a healthy routine starts with small steps, little changes that, when accomplished each day, become habits that last a lifetime.

-4. “I Deserve This or That”
+4. “I Deserve This or That.”

-So you think you deserve to watch 10 hours of TV, binge-eat ice cream, or spend all your money on a perfect pair of Chelsea boots?
+So you think you deserve to watch 10 hours of TV, binge-eat ice cream or spend all your money on a perfect pair of Chelsea boots?

 5. “I’ll Start Eating Better On…”

 People do this because they don’t have a clear sight of their goals.

-If you find yourself slipping into your old habits, pause for a moment, and change your negative mindset.
+If you are slipping into your old habits, pause for a moment, and change your negative mindset.

-By understanding why you’re having a negative mindset, you can “re-program” them to help you stick to your health goals.
+By understanding why you have a negative mindset, you can “re-program” them to help you stick to your health goals.